A la carte pay television

-A la carte pay television (from the French à la carte, "from the menu"), also referred to as pick-and-pay, is a pricing model for pay television services in which customers subscribe to individual television channels.
-For subscription distribution services, a la carte pricing contrasts with the prevailing model of bundling, in which channels are grouped into packages that are offered on an all-or-nothing basis.
+A la carte pay television (from the French à la carte, "from the menu"), also known as pick-and-pay, is a pricing model for pay television services in which customers subscribe to individual television channels.
+This approach contrasts with the prevailing bundling model, where channels are grouped into packages offered on an all-or-nothing basis.

-The term has subsequently been applied to cord cutting—the practice of relying on television services that are streamed over the internet, and to the bundling of various video on demand subscription services, each chosen individually by the consumer, and made accessible through one centralized billing and over the top viewing mechanism.
+The term has also been applied to the practice of cord cutting—relying on television services delivered over the internet—and to the selection of multiple video on demand subscription services, each chosen individually by the consumer and accessible through a single billing and over-the-top viewing platform.

 Availability

 A la carte pricing has been an often-requested but seldom-delivered option for cable and satellite distribution services.
 In the U.S., proponents have argued that the model would deliver lower prices, while opponents maintain that bundling offers more customer value and program diversity.